peppermintpatty5/pocket-youtube/README.md

 # pocket-youtube

-Simple webpage for hosting video library via HTTP
+A simple website for hosting your archived YouTube videos.

-## Installation
+## Prerequisites

 You will need the following tools, commonly referred to as LAMP.